-The Company depreciates property, plant and equipment over the estimated useful life on a written down value method from the date the assets are available for use.
+The Company depreciates property, plant and equipment over the estimated useful life on a written down value method which is correct from the date the assets are available for use.
 Assets acquired under finance lease are depreciated over the asset's useful life, or over shorter of the estimated useful life of the asset and the related lease term if there is no reasonable certainty that the Company will obtain ownership at the end of the lease term.
 Leasehold improvements are amortized over the shorter of estimated useful life of the asset or the related lease term.
-Freehold land is not depreciated